Filming with Drones

-It’s only been five years since commercial drone use was legalized and videographers began filming with drones.
+It’s been nearly a decade since filming with drones became legal.
 During that time, technological innovation has greatly increased our opportunity to soar high, even on a limited video production budget.

-If your professional media team includes licensed drone operators, you can include amazing, high-quality aerial shots in your videos — without helicopters, cranes, or an additional film crew.
+If your professional video production team includes licensed drone operators, you can include amazing, high-quality aerial shots in your videos — without helicopters, cranes, or an additional film crew.

 Shots That Amaze

-One of the primary reasons to film with a drone is to establish location with landscape views that extend far and wide.
+Filming with drones can establish location in your videos with landscape views that extend far and wide.
 With drone-mounted cameras, filmmakers can depict the beauty of nature or the magnitude of an area without additional spoken narrative.

 Take a bird’s eye view — above the trees.
 Soar over green hillsides.
 Take a zipline ride.
 Join runners on the track.
 The unexpected places drones can fly extends our creativity immensely.
 You are able to tell your story in new ways and increase the emotional impact of your video when you film with a drone.

 Photograph Large Groups

 Beyond breathtaking shots, there are practical uses for drones in videography.
 With a drone, filmmakers can capture the view of large groups from an elevated perspective without the need to climb on ladders or rooftops.
 Cameras on drones can easily record company retreats, family reunions, and other large events.